facebook/react-native/docs/GettingStarted.md

 <block class="mac ios android" />

-### The React Native CLI
+### Yarn, The React Native CLI

-Node.js comes with npm, which lets you install the React Native command line interface.
+Node.js comes with npm, which lets you install [yarn](https://yarnpkg.com/) and the React Native command line interface.
+Yarn is a replacement for npm, which can manage node modules in a faster way.
+The React Native CLI will utilize yarn to speed up automatically, or fall back to npm if yarn is not installed.

 <block class="windows linux android" />

-### The React Native CLI
+### Yarn, The React Native CLI

-Node.js comes with npm, which lets you install the React Native command line interface.
+Node.js comes with npm, which lets you install [yarn](https://yarnpkg.com/) and the React Native command line interface.
+Yarn is a replacement for npm, which can manage node modules in a faster way.
+The React Native CLI will utilize yarn to speed up automatically, or fall back to npm if yarn is not installed.

 <block class="mac ios android" />

 Run the following command in a Terminal:

 ```
-npm install -g react-native-cli
+npm install -g yarn react-native-cli
 ```

-> If you get a *permission error*, try using sudo: `sudo npm install -g react-native-cli`.
+> If you get a *permission error*, try using sudo: `sudo npm install -g yarn react-native-cli`.

 > If you get an error like `Cannot find module 'npmlog'`, try installing npm directly: `curl -0 -L http://npmjs.org/install.sh | sudo sh`.